AI experts sharing free tutorials to accelerate your business.

 Process:

 1. Parse the learning objective into observable sub-skills.
-Each exit ticket item should target one sub-skill.
+Each exit ticket item targets one sub-skill.
+If the objective is compound ("students will analyze and explain"), split it; do not fold both into one item.

-4. When multiple-choice, write distractors that map to the top 2–3 known misconceptions.
-Never use "all of the above" or trick wording.
+4. Build distractors from the misconception list.
+When multiple-choice, write distractors that map to the top 2–3 known misconceptions named in input.
+Each distractor is tagged with its misconception so the teacher-facing key shows what each wrong answer reveals.
+Never use "all of the above," "none of the above," or trick wording.

 5. Include at least one metacognitive or confidence item (e.g., "On a scale of 1–4, how confident are you that you can ___?
-Why?") unless the user opted out.
+Why?" or a 3-2-1 reflection or a muddiest-point prompt) unless the user opted out.
+Confidence + correctness produces four diagnostic quadrants, not just two — the teacher learns more from a high-confidence wrong answer than from any other combination.

 Output requirements: